 We take part in as many local opportunities to showcase our organization as possible.
-Last year, we were chosen by Safeway for their “Turkey Bucks” program, and partnering with the Astoria Armory and United Way of Clatsop County, served a huge Thanksgiving feast with all the trimmings.
-We also took part in the annual “Gifts That Make a Difference” program at the Liberty Theater.
+Every year, we partner with the Astoria Armory to serve a huge Thanksgiving feast with all the trimmings.
+We have also taken part in the annual “Gifts That Make a Difference” program at the Liberty Theater, presented by the United Way of Clatsop County.
 And a couple times a year, Elizabeth Tisdale open her Hair Salon, Hygge Hair Company, to give free haircuts to the homeless.

 Our biggest annual event is the Riverfolk Benefit Concert.
 Held at the CCC Performing Arts Center, this major fundraiser is a super-fun evening of live music from some of the best talent from the Northwest and beyond!
 Along with home-baked goods and a raffle worth hundreds of dollars, it is one of the highlights of the year in Astoria!